Item 7: Use builders for complex types

 let bob = builder.build();

-The other downside to the all-consuming nature of this builder is that only one item can be built; trying to repeatedly build() copies:
+The other downside to the all-consuming nature of this builder is that only one item can be built; trying to create multiple instances by repeatedly calling build() on the same builder falls foul of the compiler, as you'd expect:

 let clones = vec![smithy.build(), smithy.build(), smithy.build()];